-A CME certificate can be downloaded for the 2020 ALERRT Conference upon the completion of an online evaluation survey.
-The link is https://www.cmesurvey.site/ALERRT2020
+A CME certificate can be downloaded for the 2022 ALERRT Conference upon the completion of an online evaluation survey.
+The link will be provided at a later time.

 Place the link in a browser, complete the online evaluation survey, download your CME/CE certificate using the link provided at the end of the survey.
 If you have questions about this CME/CE activity, please contact Medical Education Resources at 303-798-9682 or email@example.com.

 This activity is jointly provided by Medical Education Resources and ALERRT at Texas State University